 The Begging Bowl

-Serving up small-plate dishes modelled on Thai street food, this Peckham restaurant is bang on trend.
-But there’s plenty of substance to back-up the style: carefully balanced chillies, herbs and spices help make everything from curries and soups to stir-fries and fish cakes glow with flavour.
+Ben Norum recommends this trendy Peckham restaurant, serving up small-plate dishes modelled on Thai street food.
+"There's plenty of subtance to back-up the style: carefully balanced chillies, herbs and spices help make everything from curries to soups to stir-fries and fish cakes glow with flavour.
 We also like the fact that bottomless rice (sticky or plain) is provided throughout the meal at just a small extra cost.
-Try betel leaves studded with sharp pomelo and crunchy palm sugar for a real taste explosion.
+Try betel leaves studded with sharp pomelo and crunchy palm sugar for a real taste explosion."